iggallagher/Dynamic-Network-Embedding/README.md

 This repository contains a collection of Python notebooks reproducing the synthetic and real data examples from the NeurIPS paper <a href="https://proceedings.neurips.cc/paper/2021/hash/5446f217e9504bc593ad9dcf2ec88dda-Abstract.html">Spectral embedding for dynamic networks with stability guarantees</a>.
 If you use this code in your own experiments, please cite the following publication:

 Gallagher, I., Jones, A., & Rubin-Delanchy, P. (2021).
-Spectral embedding for dynamic networks with stability guarantees.
-Advances in Neural Information Processing Systems, 34.
+Spectral embedding for dynamic networks with stability guarantees. *Advances in Neural Information Processing Systems, 34*.

 The algorithms described in these notebooks have now been included into the <a href="https://github.com/iggallagher/Spectral-Embedding">Spectral-Embedding</a> package, which includes many other spectral embedding techniques.